ordina-jworks/ordina-jworks.github.io/_posts/2019-03-30-vuzix-blade.md

 - 8MP camera up to 720 video recording
 - 470mAh

-The amount of RAM is not specified but it won't be too much as is evident from the the fluidity of the software.
+The amount of RAM is not specified but seems to be just the right amount to get the job done.
-Overall the device works but the speed and fluidity is lacking in general.
+Overall the device works but the speed and fluidity could be better, although this was improved significantly with the latest software update.
 The display is bright and has good visibility but there is no audio on the device as no regular or bone conducting speaker is present.
 Audio can be provided through either Bluetooth or USB audio, but an included speaker would have been nicer.
-Video recording works but is barely usable because there is no OIS and the frame rate, even at only 720P, is abysmally low!
+Video recording works but is barely usable because there is no OIS and the frame rate, even at only 720P.
+For a concept device it really shows what the technology is capable of.
+With some enhancements in the future this will certainly provide an added value in many uses cases.

 For an additional markup it is possible to get prescription lenses with these glasses so people who wear glasses on daily basis can also use this device.